 Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) phrase along with a noun, they assume that its function is to distinguish one item from another similar item.
-Some languages use a comma to mark the difference between (1) making a distinction between similar items and (2) giving more information about an item.
-Without the comma, the sentence below communicates that it is making a distinction: • Mary gave some of the food to her sister who was very thankful. • If her sister was usually thankful, the phrase "who was thankful" could distinguish this sister of Mary's from another sister who was not usually thankful.
-With the comma, the sentence is giving more information:
+When the phrase that modifies a noun is a relative clause (a phrase that starts with a word such as "who" or "which"), some languages use a comma to mark the difference between (1) making a distinction between similar items and (2) giving more information about an item.
+Without the comma, the sentence below communicates that the added phrase is making a distinction: • Mary gave some of the food to her sister who was very thankful.

+• If her sister was usually thankful, the phrase "who was thankful" could distinguish this sister of Mary's from another sister who was not usually thankful.
+With the comma, the phrase is giving more information: